 - Group Programs at during Session

 - Self-help and Information leaflets

 Support letters for special consideration

 The primary role of the Counselling Service is to provide counselling to students.
 Support letters for Special Consideration applications may be provided at the Counsellor's discretion, only if the student has received substantial counselling as a client of the service.
 Counselling appointments cannot be made to obtain letters to support Special Consideration applications for non-health reasons and/or if you are a new client of the counselling service.
-See SCU guidelines on the Application form for Special Consideration for Assessment or Exam for alternatives.
+See Special Consideration for Assessment or Exam for alternatives.